chaitanyapavan/Safe-App-Quiz-Clone/README.md

 # Safe-App-Quiz-Clone
-An application simlar to safe app.
+An application similar to safe app.